Established: 2022

 REQUIREMENTS FOR RESIDENCY COMPLETION & AWARDING OF CERTIFICATE

-- Write and present 2 continuing education lectures that are each 50 minutes in length.
+• Write and present two continuing education lectures that are each 50-minutes in length.

-- Give 2 educational lectures to staff that are each 15 minutes in length.
+• Give two educational lectures to staff that are each 15-minutes in length.

-- Complete 1 Surgical or Clinical Outcomes Analysis.
+• Complete a Surgical or Clinical Outcomes Analysis.

-- The resident is required to attend 1 national optometric educational meeting (American Academy of Optometry).
+• The resident is required to attend a national optometric educational meeting (American Academy of Optometry).

 PROGRAM ACCREDITATION

-The Accreditation Council on Optometric Education (ACOE - www.theacoe.org - 243 N. Lindbergh Blvd. - St. Louis, MO - 63141) is pending accreditation for the program in 2023.
+The Accreditation Council on Optometric Education (ACOE - www.theacoe.org - 243 N. Lindbergh Blvd. - St. Louis, MO - 63141) accredited the program in 2023.
 The next currently scheduled site visit will take place in June 2031.

 CONTACT INFORMATION